 How Pita Limjaroenrat Took On Political Manipulation in Thailand

 How could the party that won the most votes and seats and helped boot a coup leader from office face court-ordered dissolution just one year later?
 Pita Limjaroenrat changed the face of Thailand’s politics by leading his Move Forward Party to a huge win in 2023 parliamentary elections.
 But he was blocked from the prime ministership, hauled through the courts, and may now face the imminent dissolution of his party and a personal ban from politics.
-Pita tells us how he won, how he perseveres, and what aspiring politicos everywhere can learn from Thailand about campaign tactics, voter targeting, social media, and how to win against the odds.
+Pita tells us how he won, how he perseveres, and what aspiring young politicos everywhere can learn from Thailand about campaign tactics, voter targeting, social media, and how to win against the odds.

 How Taiwan’s Young Techies Fight Political Disinformation